chuckrector/mappo/README.md

 **Support:** VERGE1, VERGE2 (256x256 bytes)

-The format is identical betwteen VERGE1 and VERGE2.
+This format is identical between VERGE1 and VERGE2.

 Usage: